 Douro Valley Tour

-Ok, technically not a Porto attraction but something you should definitely have in mind when visiting Porto.
-Douro Valley is a stunning place, with views that I have only seen few times in my life.
-Coincidentally, it’s also where Port wine is produced.
-In order to visit it, I took this tour with Oporto Road Trips.
+While not directly in Porto, a visit to the breathtaking Douro Valley should be on your list.
+Join a tour to explore this scenic region, where Port wine is produced.
+Experience the beauty of the vineyards, visit Port wineries, enjoy a traditional Portuguese lunch, and embark on a memorable Douro river cruise.
+I took this tour with Oporto Road Trips.
 We visited two Port wineries, had a delicious traditional Portuguese lunch and topped it off with a Douro river cruise.
-Seriously, I had the perfect day.
+Seriously, I had the perfect day and hopefully you will too.
+Book it here.

 Discover the port wine cellars at Vila Nova de Gaia